Ipgnosis/tic_tac_toe/README.md

 ### Error avoidance:

 The vector states are searched for a win that can be achieved in the current move or a loss that could be achieved in the next (opponent) move.
 If a win can be achieved, or a loss can be blocked, that move is selected.

 Prior to the probability calculation code being created, the game history was filled with games containing randomly selected moves that missed easy wins or imminent losses.
 This filled the training data with poor choices that were being repeated over and over.
 When probability is integrated into 'best move' the game history will (hopefully) avoid storing poor training data.
 See more about probability below.

 ### Next steps

-Integrate the probability calculation method (TTTProbs class) to allow the best next move (rather than the most common move) to be selected.
+Integrate the best move algorithm (see above) to allow the best next move (rather than the most common move) to be selected.
 Once the probabilities have been integrated, training will tune the probabilities to upgrade/downgrade the base probability estimates based on training outcomes.
 This will (hopefully) result in optimal performance once training is complete.

 ## Calculating probability: